Automating Windows Installation with Autounattend.xml and UUP dump

 - Windows (ADK):

-oscdimg -m -o -u2 -udfver102 C:\WinISO C:\Win11-Auto.iso
+1oscdimg -m -o -u2 -udfver102 C:\WinISO C:\Win11-Auto.iso - Linux:

-mkisofs -b boot/etfsboot.com -no-emul-boot -boot-load-size 8 -o Win11-Auto.iso WinISO/
+1mkisofs -b boot/etfsboot.com -no-emul-boot -boot-load-size 8 -o Win11-Auto.iso WinISO/

-Tip: use oscdimg
+Tip: use oscdimg on Windows, mkisofs on Linux.

 C. Second Virtual CD/DVD